alf-p-steinbach/Expressive-Cpp/README.md

 <sub><i>Expressive C++ offers the <b>compile_time_length_of</b> function to find the
 length of a string literal at compile time.
 It assumes that it’s called with a string literal or an exactly corresponding array as argument.
-It could have further simplified the code here, still while an exact equivalence.</i></sub>
+It could have further simplified the code here, still with an exact equivalence.</i></sub>

 So this is one thing that the modern style declarations can do that the C++03 style declarations can’t, namely *inferred array reference size*.
 But in the other